More about us. (Grab a cuppa – about a 5 min. read!)

 Over the years we’ve been approached by associates in other companies – all stable ones – to join their team.
 But we have stayed with Mannatech for many reasons, these being the main ones (not in any particular order):

+1. seeing the changes in our overall health with published science backing what we can say.
+2. the profits from our purchases make a difference in children’s lives.
 3. being able to earn an income to help us, as seniors, stay in our own home.

-It is not all about me/us.
+Our MOTTO says it all: We are helping you to help others and yourself at the same time It is not all about me/us.
 It isn’t just about earning an income or improving our quality of life.
 It is also about helping others have HOPE and saving children’s lives.